 Consumer Electronics End Use

-Smart Strip
+Advanced Power Strip – Tier 1

 Description

-This measure relates to Controlled Power Strips (or Smart Strips) which are multi-plug power strips with the ability to automatically disconnect specific connected loads depending upon the power draw of a control load, also plugged into the strip.
+This measure relates to Advanced Power Strips – Tier 1 which are multi-plug power strips with the ability to automatically disconnect specific connected loads depending upon the power draw of a control load, also plugged into the strip.
 Power is disconnected from the switched (controlled) outlets when the control load power draw is reduced below a certain adjustable threshold, thus turning off the appliances plugged into the switched outlets.
 By disconnecting, the standby load of the controlled devices, the overall load of a centralized group of equipment (i.e. entertainment centers and home office) can be reduced.
 Uncontrolled outlets are also provided that are not affected by the control device and so are always providing power to any device plugged into it.
 This measure characterization provides savings for a 5-plug strip and a 7-plug strip.

 This measure was developed to be applicable to the following program types: TOS, NC, DI.